 Biography

 Gaia Alari is an Italian visual artist, award-winning illustrator and animation filmmaker based in Europe.
-She is currently ranked #5 creatives in illustration / animation worldwide according to the Art Directors Club.
+She served as the President of the Illustration Jury at the 105th ADC awards (2026) by the Art Directors Club (The one club of creativity).

 During her studies in medicine and surgery (2009 – 2016), she also develops her artistic competences as a self- taught illustrator and visual artist.

 She has therefore pursued a career as a visual artist specializing in works on paper.
 As of 2020, she has been focusing on directing and animating experimental video-art animation projects and commissioned animation – including music videos, specializing in traditional frame-by-frame hand animation, usually as a one-woman team.
-She collaborates with Colector Gallery (Mexico, Usa).
+She collaborates with Colector Gallery (Mexico, Usa) and Illustrazioni Seriali (Italy – Asia).

-She regularly collaborates with international music labels: Warner, Sub Pop, Atlantic Records (Warner USA), Nonesuch Records (Warner USA), SaddleCreek (US), Full Time Hobby (UK), Sacred Bones (US), JagJaguwar (US).
-She took part in the collective lyric video for Coldplay, winner of best animation in a music video at the UKMVA.
-Her latest collaboration is with Universal Music Group, Lenovo and Intel for Alessia Cara’s new album “Love and Hyperbole”.
-Her animated clips have been screened at film festivals around the world.
+She regularly collaborates with major and independent international music labels.
+She took part in the collective lyric video for “feelslikeimfallinginlove” by Coldplay, winner of best animation in a music video at the UKMVA.
+Amongst her notable collaborations with the music industry: the animated vignette for Garden Interlude, part of Alessia Cara‘s album trailer “Love & Hyperbole”, the hand drawn frame by frame animated music videos for Eric Clapton (EPC Enterprises) and for Iron & Wine (SupPop).
+Her animated video clips have been screened at film festivals around the world.

 She illustrated cover, feature story and animated the interactive article “Walnut and me” by Sam Anderson on The New York Times Magazine, issue June 3rd 2024, winner of the ASME award for Best Illustrated Story at the 2025 National Magazine Awards, winner of Best of Discipline: Illustration black cube awarded by the Art Directors Club and of a silver medal for best illustration awarded by the SPD.
 She also illustrated the op-ed “TV medical dramas are not like real life.
 Maybe they should be” by Dr Daniela J Lamas in October 2024, published on The New York Times.
 She collaborated with The New Yorker to illustrate the essay “Pigeon Toes” by Ian Frazier.
 She worked with MoMA, bringing to life the somatic exercise recited by somatic therapist Emily Price, published on the museum’s magazine.

 Her animations screened as installations at: Centre Pompidou Grande Salle in Paris in April 2024, the Portland Winter Light Festival, MASC foundation in Vienna in August 2024, SalaEquis Madrid in September 2024, in the group show “Mondi Sottili” in Milan in October 2024.
-In April 2025 her animation screened at Galleria Cracco (Milano) for the public art solo project “Fantasy” and at Giardino Giusti (Verona) for “Ode al Futuro” by Pasqua Wines – the installation will travel at Saatchi Gallery (London) and the titular book is published by Rizzoli.
+In April 2025 her animation screened at Galleria Cracco (Milano) for the public art solo project “Fantasy” and at Giardino Giusti (Verona) for “Ode al Futuro” by Pasqua Wines – the titular book is published by Rizzoli.
 In May 2025 her animations show at Nights Light Denver in the program MO CAP, projected on the Daniels and Fischer’s Tower.
 In July 2025 she screens a site specific video animation for the public art event “Straperetana – IX edition – Iperfamiglie”, on show at the cisterna of Palazzo Maccafani.

 In July 2025, her solo show (project room) “Gentle acts of resistance” opens at Colector Gallery in Dallas.

-She lectures as guest artist for the MA in Animation at the University of the Arts of London and at CalArts, Experimental animation in 2024, at Parsons School of Design and Yale in 2025.
+She lectures as guest artist for the MA in Animation at the University of the Arts of London E in 2024, at Parsons School of Design and Yale in 2025, at HSLU Luzern in 2026.